pawanit17/aws/README.md

   - If other systems need to know about an event generated, use SNS.
   - If only the current system cares about it, use SQS.
   - SNS is a PUSH system.
 SQS is a PULL system.
+  - Usually, SQS content is READ by only a single system.
+SNS, on the other hand, almost always sends data to multiple systems.

 ```
 - One SQL can broadcast messages to several SQL using SNS.